nmdis1999/Waveform/README.md

 # Waveform
-Calculation of frequency of brightness level of different channels of raw buffer data (R,G,B)
+Calculation of occurence of brightness level of different channels of raw buffer data (R,G,B)